-The Brooklyn Youth Chorus Academy offers exceptional music training and choral performances to enrich the lives of its students and community.
-Through music study and professional-level performing experiences, BYCA unites children of diverse backgrounds and helps them develop into confident and expressive musicians and individuals.
-BYCA strives to advance the artistic role of youth choruses through innovative concert programming, collaborations, and the commissioning of new choral repertoire.
+The Brooklyn Youth Chorus offers exceptional music training and choral performances to enrich the lives of its students and community.
+Through music study and professional-level performing experiences, BYC unites children of diverse backgrounds and helps them develop into confident and expressive musicians and individuals.
+BYC strives to advance the artistic role of youth choruses through innovative concert programming, collaborations, and the commissioning of new choral repertoire.

 We are proud of how far we’ve come since 1992: from 45 kids rehearsing in a donated space in Downtown Brooklyn to more than 450 students enjoying a wide range of music courses in our own renovated building in Cobble Hill and at our Bedford-Stuyvesant Music Annex.
 Under the encouraging eye of artistic director and founder Dianne Berkun, we have become an uplifting artistic community, building confidence and self-esteem with every high note and harmony.